Do not underestimate $3… This is how fraud begins on Telegram and Binance**

-In the world of cryptocurrencies, many believe that small amounts are not worth the significant caution, but through my personal experience, I discovered that **fraud does not always start with large amounts**, but may start with a very simple request:
+In the world of cryptocurrencies, many believe that small amounts are not worth the significant caution, but through my personal experience, I discovered that **fraud does not always start with large amounts**, but can start with a very simple request:

 **“Just send $3”**.